Samasource/sama-cli/README.md

         "url" : "https://sama-client-assets.s3.amazonaws.com/123/assets_001/video003.mp4"
 ```

-### Creating tasks given a S3Path.
-Project has single URL input.
+### Creating a batch of tasks given a S3 path

 ```
-The mapping file can be automatically be generated during init. e.g.
+The mapping json can be automatically be generated during init. e.g.
     {
         "name": "{{ .BaseName }}",
         "url": "{{.URL}}"